 Few days ago I had to create several systems from one raspbian image.
-While trying to change hostname for each, I ran into an issue: although changing the entries in /etc/hostnames and /etc/hosts, the hostname reverted to the initial one after each reboot.
+While trying to change hostname for each, I ran into an issue: although changing the entries in /etc/hostname and /etc/hosts, the hostname reverted to the initial one after each reboot.
 I banged my head a bit and I found out that the culprit was a parameter in /etc/cloud/cloud.cfg.

 Specifically, this setting affects the following: